Vjivii/Pixel/README.md

 ## Features

-- 📷 Real-time pixel art camera effect
+- 📷 Real-time pixel art camera effect (see the effect live!)
-- 📱 Works offline after first load
+- 📱 Works offline after first visit
-- 💾 Saves photos directly to your phone
+- 💾 Saves photos to Photos app using Web Share API
 - ⚡ No app store needed - add to home screen
-- 🎨 Instant pixelation effect
+- 🎨 Adjustable pixelation effect
+- 🔄 No mirroring - photos look correct

 ## How to Use

 ### On iPhone:

+**First Time Setup (Internet Required):**
 1. Open Safari and navigate to this website
+2. Wait for the app to load (service worker will cache for offline)
-2. Tap the **Share** button (square with arrow)
+3. Tap the **Share** button (square with arrow)
-3. Select **Add to Home Screen**
+4. Select **Add to Home Screen**
-4. Open the app from your home screen
+5. Open the app from your home screen
-5. Grant camera permissions when prompted
+6. Grant camera permissions when prompted

-6. Start taking pixel art photos!
+**Now It Works Offline:**
+- Go to airplane mode if you want
+- Open the app from your home screen
+- Works without internet! 🎉

+### Using the App:

+1. Point your camera at the subject
+2. See the live pixel art effect in real-time
+3. Tap the white button to capture
+4. Choose "Save to Photos" in the share sheet
+5. Your photo is saved!
+Check the Photos app

 ### Development: